RichardJordan/richardjordan.github.com/_posts/2010-03-16-entrepreneurs-collapse-the-wave-function.md

 ---
 {% include JB/setup %}

 I’ve come to a satisfying analogy when it comes to an important core-skill of entrepreneurs.

 ## True entrepreneurs collapse the wave function.

-I am a physicist by training.
+I am a physicist by education.
 But long before I ever studied Physics at the University of Leeds I was gripped by quantum mechanics.
 The picture of the world painted by quantum mechanics, and verified to incredible levels of precision, is famously counter-intuitive.

 In quantum mechanics everything exists in all possible states at the same time.
 One represents everything, even the reader, by a “wave function" which takes into account all of these possible states.
 It’s only when one takes a measurement that anything takes on a single observable value.
 This observation itself “collapses the wave function" from a particle being in all possible states simultaneously into being in one specific observable state.
 The example of Schrodinger’s cat is often trotted out here, the poor beast trapped in a box, subjected to a random event that can either kill or not kill the cat, causing it to exist in a peculiar limbo until the box is open and the dead/notdead cat is observed.